precond/simple-js-views/README.md

 some other framework.
 However, if you write apps where pages are mostly constructed on the server side, but still contain some intra-page dynamic functionality, ajax etc, this might be just for you.

-The philosophy is to work from the simplest principles, and this library represents that in frontend coding.
-Currently it has only page initialization hooks, but in the future it might evolve into something slightly more sophisticated, providing helpers for some common patterns in general plumbing of a page.

 ## Usage Example: Basic
 For this HTML page: